-Remediation and Decontamination Works Undertaken to Date
+Remediation & Decontamination Works Undertaken to Date

-It is understood that the metal trades and fabrication shops on the northern apron were demolished in 1978.
-The remaining trades' shops were demolished some time later, but before 1992.
-Buildings on the northern apron, including the plate shop, offices and amenities were also demolished in this period.
-Most of the machinery, equipment and waste, and many of the buildings, s-associated with the Cockatoo Island Dockyard Co-Dock-operation were removed with following the 1992 decommissioning of the island - see Appendix 1.
+Most of the machinery, equipment and waste, and many of the buildings, associated with the Cockatoo Island Dockyard operation were removed following the 1992 decommissioning of the island - see Appendix 1.
 However some significant machinery remains.
 Most significant of these are the 38 cranes (11 external) from various periods of the island's development.

-In 1999/-2000 Thiess Environmental Services carried out the following works for the Department of Defence, under the direction of the CIRC:
+In 1999/2000 Thiess Environmental Services carried out the following works for the Department of Defence, under the direction of the CIRC:

-- Decontamination of Building 117 in ground pit associated with the electroplating facility; - Demolition of Buildings 89, 117, 121 and the 117 electrical assembly building in December 1998; - Demolition of Building 121 Laggers Shop in January 1999; - Demolition of Building 89 Camber Wharf muster station; - Removal and disposal of eight known underground storage tanks; - Demolition of Wharf crane C301; - Demolition and removal of the Old Plate Wharf, Cruiser Wharf, Destroyer Wharf, Ruby Wharf and steps and the Camber Wharf.
+Decontamination of Building 117 in ground pit associated with the electroplating facility;

+- Demolition of Buildings 89, 117, 121 and the Camber Wharf muster station; - Removal and disposal of eight known underground storage tanks; - Demolition of Wharf crane C301; - Demolition and removal of the Old Plate Wharf, Cruiser Wharf, Destroyer Wharf, Ruby Wharf and steps and the Camber Wharf.
 Timber from this activity was piled in the Turbine Hall (Building 150); and - Sea wall reconstruction in selected areas.